scssphp/scssphp/docs/docs/extending/values.md

 # Working with Sass values

-Note: this documentation applies to working with values inside Sass functions.
-When working on the internals of the compiler, things are more complex.
+## Modern value representation

+scssphp represents Sass values using the `\ScssPhp\ScssPhp\Value\Value` class and its subclasses.

+The `Value` class exposes various `assert*` methods to check the type of values.
+These methods return the value refined to the proper type or throw a `SassScriptException` about the unexpected type.
+Those methods accept a name argument (without the leading `$`) in case the asserted value correspond to an argument of a Sass function, to provide a better error message.

+The scssphp value API is strongly typed.
+It is recommended to use static analysis on your code when using it to catch invalid usages.

+## Legacy value representation

-scssphp represents Sass values using `array|\ScssPhp\ScssPhp\Node\Number`.
-The index `0` of the array will be the type of value (one of the `\ScssPhp\ScssPhp\Type` constants, but not all these constants are about value types).
+scssphp used to represent Sass values using `array|\ScssPhp\ScssPhp\Node\Number`.
+The index `0` of the array will be the type of value (one of the `\ScssPhp\ScssPhp\Type` constants).

+> [!NOTE]
+> The legacy value representation is deprecated.
+Migrate to the modern representation instead.

 The `Compiler` class exposes various `assert*` methods to check the type of values.
 These methods return the asserted value (which may not be exactly the